 Right to assign

-The Housing Office reserves the sole right to make all room and roommate assignments, including the right to make changes after assignments have been confirmed and posted online.
+The Housing Office reserves the sole right to determine all room and roommate assignments, including the right to make changes after assignments have been confirmed and posted online.
 This includes the right to require students to reside on-campus or off-campus.

 Here are examples of why changes may occur: